 Best for

-A good implant plan does not treat every tooth as the same case.
+A single-tooth dental implant is not planned the same way in every tooth position.
 The esthetic zone, the maxillary sinus, and posterior bone can change both the clinical conversation and the pricing starting point.

 When the implant shows in the smile, the decision is not only about placing it.
 The gum line, whether a guide helps, and how the final restoration is sequenced all matter much more in visible teeth.